How to Design a Compact ADU for Maximum Rental Income Potential

 Many people like the idea of making money from their property.

-Designing for Maximum Appeal
+Rental ADU Design for Maximum Appeal

 Focus on the Layout